KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Fetch and Merge Versus Pull

-There are two ways to fetch a pull request branch to your local development environment to run.
+There are two ways to fetch feature or pull request branch to your local development environment.

 * You can fetch and merge (two separate commands that provide greater control)
 * Or you can pull ($ git fetch + $ git merge in one command)